jpvelez/all-roads-meet/README.md

 use the `imposm.parser` python library to read OSM PBF files, which only works with python 2.7.

-To install everything, simply type
+To install everything, simply type:

 `./setup.sh`

 ## Running the analysis

-To run the entire analysis, tyoe
+To run the entire analysis, type:

 `make planet-dfs`